QUIQQER/controls/README.md

 Support
 -------

-If you have found errors, wishes or suggestions for improvement, you can contact us by email at support@pcsg.de.
+If you found any flaws, have any wishes or suggestions you can send an email to support@pcsg.de to inform us about your concerns.

-We will try to meet your needs or send them to the responsible developers of the project.
+We will try to respond to your request and forward it to the responsible developer.

 License
 -------